 The State Bar's work to promote diversity includes these efforts:

-The State Bar's Council on Access and Fairness is comprised of lawyers, judges and members of the public advising the State Bar Board of Trustees and others on ways to advance strategies and goals for diversity, including encouraging people of diverse backgrounds to enter and remain in the profession.
+The State Bar's Council on Access and Fairness is comprised of lawyers, judges and members of the public advising the State Bar Board of Trustees and others on ways to advance strategies and goals for diversity.

 The Commission on Judicial Nominees Evaluation compiles a yearly demographics report on the candidates it has reviewed for appointment by the governor.